-On 2 February 2017, it was announced that ILA would sell its minority interest stake in Allianz-Irish Life Holdings plc (AILH), which is the holding company for Allianz Ireland.
+On 2nd February 2017, it was announced that ILA would sell its minority interest stake in Allianz-Irish Life Holdings plc (AILH), which is the holding company for Allianz Ireland.
 The Company indirectly held a 30.43% stake in AILH which was sold to Allianz, who increased their stake to 100%.
 The sale completed in March 2017.
-This will affect the participations line in the Company's balance sheet.
+This has affected the participations line in the Company's balance sheet.

-On 9 January 2017, ILA notified the noteholders of its €200m 5.25% step-up perpetual capital notes that it elected to redeem all of the notes at their principal amount (€200m) on 8 February 2017, the first reset date.
+On 9th January 2017, ILA notified the noteholders of its €200m 5.25% step-up perpetual capital notes that it elected to redeem all of the notes at their principal amount (€200m) on 8th February 2017, the first reset date.
 The debt was repaid on that date.
-This will affect the subordinated liabilities balance shown in the Company's balance sheet.
+This has affected the subordinated liabilities balance shown in the Company's balance sheet.